Ontario Science Centre: Site

-The original site was located near the Don Valley Parkway about 11 km northeast of downtown on Don Mills Road in the former city of North York.
-The museum was built on the side of a ravine formed by a branch of the Don River.
-It comprised a series of buildings at different levels on the steep hill, connected by long escalators.
-Large windows provided views of the surrounding forest.
-Exhibits included a simulation of the LEM landing on the Moon, a tic-tac-toe game played against a computer, and a simulated hot cell.
-The museum also had an outreach program which included touring vans that visited schools around the province.
+The original site, located near the Don Valley Parkway on Don Mills Road in the former city of North York, is about 11 km northeast of downtown Toronto.
+Built into the side of a ravine formed by a branch of the Don River, the museum consisted of a series of buildings constructed at different levels on a steep hill and connected by escalators.
+Large windows provided views of the surrounding forest and river.
+It was closed by the Government of Ontario in June 2024 after an engineering report identified a high risk of roof collapse.
+The closure and relocation plans drew public opposition.